jmcuneo/cs4241-final-project/proposal.md

 - all abilities of user

 user: able to add guests to events they are assigned to
-- add guests to event they are assigned to
+- add guests if they have the permissions to do so
-- remove guests they added to an event
+- remove guests if they have the permissions to do so
 - view guest list

 Types of tech:
 - react
-- mondodb
+- mongoose
 - 3js
 - passport: local